-We’re going a little off-topic here but a few years ago I purchased a nice shiny new Samsung 4K TV (KS8000 series) earlier this year and within a couple of months, I noticed a screen juddering effect.
+We’re going a little off-topic here but a few years ago I purchased a nice shiny new Samsung 4K TV and within a couple of months, I noticed the screen flickering and juddering

 A judder is best described as a vertical or horizontal movement of a single frame or an object in the frame.
 The judder on my TV usually happened as the camera angle changed within a scene, the entire screen juddered, not just an object in the screen, but the entire screen.

-A flicker can be caused by severe things but is typically when the TV screen inserts an extra frame between existing frames, to the viewer this may look like a very fast flickering of the screen.
+A flicker can be caused by severe things but is typically when the TV inserts an extra frame between existing frames, to the viewer this may look like a very fast flickering of the screen.

 Whether you’re experiencing a flicker, judder or stutter, try the suggestions below, you can also undo each suggestion or reset your TV back to its factory settings if none of them works for you.

 The settings and options on Samsung TVs are all slightly different and depend on the model.
 You might not see the same options as the ones described below, just go through each option you recognise one by one.

 The first step in our checklist is to move the wifi router away from the TV.
 Mine was located directly behind it, so I moved it about a metre and a half away.